 Many of SILB's outstanding members have served at District, Regional and Federation levels.
-Among the more prominent was Lola Stanley, who was club president in 1930, Southwestern Regional Director on 1939, and the Federation.
+Among the more prominent was Lola Stanley, who was club president in 1930, Southwestern Regional Director on 1939, and Second Vice President of the Federation in 1944.
+The federation sent Ms. Stanley to the first United Nations Conference in San Francisco.
+She was chair of the "Sister Club Committee" which sent tons of food to clubs abroad after WWII and she also devised an installation service widely used throughout the Federation.
 Frances King was the club's president in 1968-69, District Director in 1976 and the first Governor of the newly created Camino Real Region the following year.